casterbn/QtCompile/index.md

 ## Disclaimer

-These binaries are built by Fsu0413, and are totally untested, use in your own risk.
+These binaries built by Fsu0413 are __TOTALLY UNTESTED__, use in your own risk.

-The code used is downloaded from [here](http://download.qt.io), I only made necessary changes to pass the build.
+The code used is downloaded from [here](http://download.qt.io), I only made necessary changes to the source/generated makefile to pass the build.

-I have no responsibility that you mess up your things with this binaries.
+__THESE PACKAGE ARE PROVIDED "As is", I have no responsibility that you mess up your things with this binaries.__

 Thanks for The Qt Company Ltd. and the programmers of Qt for their fantastic work!!